openai/evals/docs/run-evals.md

 Unfortunately, you can't resume a single eval from the middle.
 You'll have to restart from the beginning, so try to keep your individual evals quick to run.

 ## Running an eval through Docker

+1. Use .env file to set environment variables
+2. Run start_container.sh
+3. Reset container with reset_container.sh, the Docker volumes and container will be deleted to free up memory.